usnistgov/ZandrEA/README.md

 - At least 4GB of RAM should be available for the Docker containers
 - At least 2 CPU cores should be available for the Docker containers
 - At least 200GB of disk space should be available for build/development
-- At least 50GB of space should be available for a production-only runtime environment
+- At least 50GB of space should be available for a production runtime-only environment (containers built elsewhere)

 Development has been done primarily on Intel CPU systems.
 Builds have also been successful on Mac M1 and M2 CPUs (modern Mac systems) but be aware that containers built on one CPU type won't (or may not) run on another CPU type.
 If you need to use different CPU types, investigate the Docker platform environment variables.